Ganesh-Chaganti/Project-Restaurant-website/README.md

 # Project-Restaurant website
- Using HTML,CSS,JavaScript the website has been created
+ Using HTML,CSS,JavaScript the project has been created.